Code-4-Community/learning-resources/docs/week-3.md

 through each render?
 Welcome to state management John.

 ### What is managing state?

-You can think of state as the data that persist through each clock render of your application.
+You can think of state as the data that persists through each clock render of your application.
 Under the hood, your react application renders the screen on clock ticks.
-In order to make your non-constant data persist we have to manage the state of our application.
+In order to make your non-constant data persist, we have to manage the state of our application.
 We manage the state in our components using the react hook `useState`.
 There are other ways of managing state in react, but this is a simple and easy way.

 ### useState Hook

 `useState` allows us to add and keep track of data in the state.
-In order to use this hook we must import it from react.
-We use {} when importing useState because it is not a default export but a named one.
+In order to use this hook we must import it from React.
+We use {} when importing `useState` because it is a named export.
+This is different from a default export, which is how we were getting exports earlier.
 We will discuss default and named exports in Week 6.

 ```